qsnake/gpaw/doc/documentation/dscf/dscf.rst

   \varepsilon_a = \sum_n|c_{na}|^2\varepsilon_n.

-The method is a generalization of traditional Delta Self-Consistent Field where the occupation numbers are modified and reduces to that if only one (normalized) term is included in the expansion of `\varphi_a(r)`.
+The method is a generalization of traditional Delta Self-Consistent Field where only the occupation numbers are modified and it will reduce to that, if only one (normalized) term is included in the expansion of `\varphi_a(r)`.

 ----------------
 Simple molecules